nsnam/ns-3-dev-git/src/wifi/doc/source/wifi-design.rst

 when the SpectrumWifiPhy is used.
 The following details pertain to the physical layer and channel models:

-* 802.11ax/be MU-RTS/CTS is not yet supported
-* 802.11ac/ax/be MU-MIMO is not supported, and no more than 4 antennas can be configured
 * 802.11n/ac/ax/be beamforming is not supported
 * 802.11n RIFS is not supported
 * 802.11 PCF/HCF/HCCA are not implemented